Trauma Healing Through Connection with Horses

-Located near Sussex, New Brunswick, our non-riding equine-assisted psychotherapy sessions are guided by licensed mental health professionals and certified equine facilitators in a peaceful, natural setting.
+Located near Sussex, New Brunswick, our trauma-informed sessions are guided by licensed mental health professionals and certified equine facilitators in a peaceful, natural setting.

 Our Story